AshishKumar05/Top-News/README.md

 ✔ Fetches top news headlines
 ✔ Displays news details with Images, Author, publish date, title, descriptions and content ✔ Implements loading states & error states
 ✔ Showing progress bar while fetching the data
+✔ Added Unit test

 Note: Like and comment api endpoints were not correct so could use in details screen.